Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ### secondaryNodeName
 Name of the node to check for other gate segments.

-# WBIInertialDampener

-This part module enhances engine thrust and Isp.
-While the vessel's reported mass will remain unchanged, thrust, Isp, TWR, and delta-v values will be affected.

-## Fields

-### onDampenerUpdated
-Signals that the inertial dampener was updated.
-### onDampenerUpdatedEditor
-Signals that the inertial dampener was updated in the editor.
-### inertialDampeningFactor
-How much internal dampening to produce
-### ecMassPercentIncrease
-Amount of increase in Electric Charge that it costs to run the generator.
-Computed as a percentage of vessel mass.
-So, if this value is 0.05 (the default), and the vessel is 100 tonnes, then the EC cost increases by 5.
-This is a value between 0 and 1.
-### inertialDampeners
-List of inertial dampeners on the vessel.

-# WBIInertialDampeningField

-Applies the inertial dampening field to engines and RCS thrusters, improving their thrust and Isp.

 # WBIModuleResourceSponge

 This small part module soaks up the input resource(s)